ibm-bluemix-mobile-services/mobiledashboard-storecatalog-client/datasources/readme.md

 The Objective-C classes are generated automatically.

 #### Create a API Connect datasource implementation using the previous class
 Create **APIConnectBMSDatasource.h** and **APIConnectBMSDatasource.m** files in the Datasources folder.
-Replace "Storecatalog" in the Swift import clause by your current project (if necessary):
+Replace "Storecatalog" in the Swift import clause by your current project name:

 [**APIConnectBMSDatasource.h**](APIConnectBMSDatasource.h)